 The first non-native inhabitants of the village were the United Empire Loyalists.
 In 1784, a portion of the Jessup Loyal Rangers, who made the long, hard trek from what is now New York State, settled in the Adolphustown and Bath areas.
 Some of the current families can trace their existence back to these Loyalist Settlers.

 Some beautiful historical sites to see when visiting Bath include the Old Town Hall, now the Bath Museum, Fairfield-Gutzeit House and the Bath Academy.
 The Loyalist Township Heritage Committee has compiled information on the history and architecture of Bath here.
 Main Street features businesses of interest, including two restaurants and a coffee shop/ice cream parlour.
-Centennial Park can be found in the centre of the village and Finkel's Park just outside to the west on Bath Road.
+Centennial Park can be found in the centre of the village and Finkel's Shore Park just outside to the west on Bath Road.

+Bath is widely-known for its annual Canada Day celebration, culminating in a fantastic fireworks display.
 You may also want to plan your visit around a golf game and meal at the world-class golf course Loyalist Golf and Country Club.
 Some of the best fresh water sailing in the world can be accessed from the Loyalist Cove Marina.

-For more information on this quaint, but developing village, please check out the Village of Bath website.
+For more information on this quaint but developing village, please check out the Village of Bath website.